nmcl/JavaSim/docs/README.md

-manual.adoc - the current user manual.
+manual.adoc - the user manual.

 images - the files in this  directory are used within the manual so do not move independently - the URLs used within the doc are relative not absolute.